Nandhikesvarar Temple, Thenur

 Nandhikesvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Thenur in Perambalur district, Tamil Nadu, India.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanars Appar and Sambandar.
 This place is also known as Mathuvapuri.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Nandhikesvarar.
-The Goddess is known as Mahasambathgowri and Perunthiru Piratti.
+The goddess is known as Mahasambathgowri and Perunthiru Piratti.

 Specialities

-The presiding deity is very beautiful to look at.
+The presiding deity is wonderful to look at.
 In front of the shrine of the presiding deity, in the mandapa, the sculpture of Saraba is found.
-Renovations have been carried out by Zamindars of Thuraiyur.
-In the front mandapa, of the east gate, the sculptures of Zambindar and his wife are found in the pillars.
-Sivaratri and Maham festival are celebrated in this temple.
+Zamindars of Thuraiyur have carried out renovations.
+In the front mandapa of the east gate, the sculptures of Zambindar and his wife are found on the pillars.
+Sivaratri and Maham festivals are celebrated in this temple.